smart-led-suite/led-blaster/README.md

 you can configure led-blaster in various ways:

 1. the global config file:
   * open the config file at /etc/led-blaster.ledconfig (e.g. `sudo nano /etc/led-blaster.ledconfig`)
+  * you have to set the serverPath to the directory where you've installed [led-smarthome](https://github.com/smart-led-suite/led-smarthome)
   * edit the values then restart led-blaster / reboot your pi.
 2. configuration via led-smarthome
   * visit [your_pis_ip_adress]/configuration.php